SAFEHR-data/FlowEHR/README.md

     Finally, generate it and copy it for the next step.

-3. Create and populate a GitHub environment
+5. Create and populate a GitHub environment

-    Add an environment called `Infra-Test` with the following secrets:
+    Add an environment called `Infra-Test` with the following environment variables:

-    - `ARM_CLIENT_ID`: Client ID of the service principal created in step 2
+    - `ARM_CLIENT_ID`: Client ID of the service principal (outputted from step 3)
-    - `ARM_CLIENT_SECRET`: Client secret of the service principal created in step 2
-    - `ARM_TENANT_ID`: Tenant ID containing the Azure subscription to deploy into
+    - `ARM_TENANT_ID`: Tenant ID containing the Azure subscription to deploy into (outputted from step 3)
-    - `ARM_SUBSCRIPTION_ID`: Subscription ID of the Azure subscription to deploy into
+    - `ARM_SUBSCRIPTION_ID`: Subscription ID of the Azure subscription to deploy into (outputted from step 3)
+    - `CI_RESOURCE_GROUP`: Resource group for shared CI resources (outputted from step 3)
-    - `CI_CONTAINER_REGISTRY`: Name of the Azure Container Registry to use for the devcontainer build.
-This may or may not exist. e.g. `flowehrmgmtacr`
+    - `CI_CONTAINER_REGISTRY`: Name of the Azure Container Registry to use for the devcontainer storage (outputted from step 3)
+    - `CI_STORAGE_ACCOUNT`: Storage account for shared CI state storage (outputted from step 3)

+    And the following secrets:

+    - `ARM_CLIENT_SECRET`: Client secret of the service principal created in step 3
     - `ORG_GITHUB_TOKEN`: The token you created in the previous step (this may be added as a repository or organisation secret rather than environment secret and be re-used betweeen environments if you prefer)

-4. Run `Deploy Infra-Test`
+6. Run `Deploy Infra-Test`

     Trigger a deployment using a workflow dispatch trigger on the `Actions` tab.